So you’re ready to give email marketing a try and see what all the fuss is about.

 Don’t overlook Facebook’s Call to Action button at the top of the page.

-We use the Call to Action button on the Constant Contact Facebook Page to encourage visitors to sign-up for our Hints & Tips newsletter so they can get our best email marketing and social media resources delivered twice each month.
+We use the Call to Action button on the Constant Contact Facebook Page to encourage visitors to sign up for a free trial so they can try out our tools before committing to a paid plan.

 4. Your storefront